 It is hard to measure the exact impact of Liisa’s zero waste ‘campaign’.
 Yet, her work in raising awareness is quite substantial as her articles and blog are read by tens of thousands of people every month.
 There is a great demand for information on how to make a difference and for products that have a low environmental impact.

-The zero waste movement does not only serve an environmental purpose, but has a positive impact on society by making people care about the common good and building a community.
+The zero-waste movement does not only serve an environmental purpose but has a positive impact on society by making people care about the common good and building a community.
 There are also economic effects, new business opportunities are emerging from people’s conscious demands.
 For example, the online company zerowaste.ee offers products that create minimal waste.
 The designer Reet Aus has started a collection that reuses the waste from the fashion industry.
 Similarly, Stella Soomlais, produces handcrafted leather bags and accessories following the circularity principles by extending their lifecycle.
 Products are designed so that they can be easily repaired, and their parts replaced.
-One last example is Puidukäitlus – a company that among others activities – they use the left overs from the forest industry to make wood chips that are laid over walking trails in forests.
+One last example is Puidukäitlus – a company that among other activities – they use the leftovers from the forest industry to make wood chips that are laid over walking trails in forests.

 The added value of many of these initiatives is that they generate jobs and opportunities locally boosting the domestic economy.

 Zero waste is both a set of principles for how to reduce waste and a movement or campaign promoting waste prevention.
 Generally, the zero-waste principles follow the 5Rs rule, which includes: (1) refuse, (2) reduce, (3) reuse, (4) recycle, and (5) rot.
 The definition used by the Zero Waste International Alliance is: